-If you are taking prescription medication or over-the-counter medicine, be sure to bring an ample supply that will allow you to get through the tour safely.
+If you are taking personal medication, prescription or over-the-counter, be sure to bring an ample supply that will allow you to get through the tour safely.
 Please consult your physician as necessary.
 Remember to pack all medication in your carry-on baggage, preferably in original containers or packaging.
 As airline baggage restrictions can change without warning, please check with your airline for procedures for packing medication.
-As standard travel precautions, you should always be up to date with tetanus shots, and strongly consider inoculations against hepatitis types A and B.